AFC Challenge League: History

 The AFC President's Cup was founded in 2005 as a third tier competition so that clubs from lower-ranked AFC member nations could participate in continental competition.
+The inaugural edition of the tournament took place in 2005 and was hosted by Nepal.
+Regar-TadAZ won the first edition of the tournament, beating Dordoi-Dynamo 3–0 in the final.
+The two clubs would later face each other again in the 2008 and 2009 finals, with Regar-TadAZ winning each edition.

+The tournament was initially dominated by clubs from Kyrgyzstan and Tajikistan, with clubs from the two nations winning the first five editions of the tournament.
+Kyrgyz side Dordoi-Dynamo featured in the final six years in a row from 2005 to 2010, winning twice in 2006 and 2007.

+In 2010, Yadanarbon became the first club from East Asia to win the tournament, beating Dordoi-Dynamo 1–0 after extra time.

 On 25 November 2013, the AFC Competitions Committee proposed the year of 2014 to be the last edition of the President's Cup.
-Starting from 2015, league champions of emerging countries were eligible to participate in the AFC Cup qualifying play-offs.
+Starting from 2015, league champions of emerging countries would be eligible to participate in the AFC Cup qualifying play-offs.

-The last edition in 2014 saw HTTU Aşgabat defeat North Korean side Rimyongsu 2–1, becoming the second consecutive team from Turkmenistan to win the competition.
+The last edition of the AFC President's Cup in 2014 saw HTTU Aşgabat defeat North Korean side Rimyongsu 2–1, becoming the second consecutive team from Turkmenistan to win the competition.

-On 23 December 2022, it was announced that the AFC competition structure would change from the established formats from the 2024–25 season.
-A new third-tier tournament called the AFC Challenge League would be introduced.

-On 24 May 2024, AFC announced that the records and statistics from the defunct AFC President's Cup were recognised as predecessor competition and integrated with the data of the AFC Challenge League.
+On 23 December 2022, it was announced that the AFC's club competitions would be restructured from the 2024–25 season.
+With the new third-tier tournament being named the AFC Challenge League.
+On 24 May 2024, AFC confirmed that records and statistics from the AFC President's Cup era would be grandfathered in with the AFC Challenge League.

+Arkadag became the first club to win the AFC Challenge League, defeating Cambodian side Svay Rieng 2–1 after extra time in the 2025 final.
+The Turkmen club were making their debut in AFC club competitions, having been founded in 2023.

+Kuwait SC became the second club to win the AFC Challenge League, defeating Cambodian side Svay Rieng 4–3 in the 2025–26 final.
+The match, held on May 13, 2026, at the Jaber Al-Ahmad International Stadium, saw Kuwait SC come from behind twice to secure the title in extra time.